 David was looking at the navigation charts and said, “It’s about 70 nautical miles from Dad’s house to the mouth of the Potomac River.
 Are we going to fish in the Chesapeake Bay today, Dad?”

 Rick turned to David and asked, “Is that what you boys want to do today or do you want to fish along the river at some other point along the way?”

 “I want to try and catch a flounder today,” Kyle said.

 “If we go to the Chesapeake Bay, we won’t be able to eat at Tim’s Rivershore Restaurant today.
-I am okay with fishing for flounder but you boys need to talk among yourself and you might want to use the walkie-talkies we gave you to talk to Cameron and Skye to see what they want to do,” Rick said.
+I'm okay with fishing for flounder but you boys need to talk among yourselves and you might want to use the walkie-talkies we gave you to talk to Cameron and Skye to see what they want to do,” Rick said.

 There was static for a moment and then we heard Skye answer, “Red Dragon, this is Turtle Dove, over.”

 There was silence on the other end.
-Aaron started to push the talk button when Skye started talking, “Turtle Dove to Red Dragon, we want to fish for flounder.”
+David started to push the talk button when Skye started talking, “Turtle Dove to Red Dragon, we want to fish for flounder.”

 The General grinned, “I thought that might be the answer.”